Quantum-Resilient Connectivity

 Quantum Key Distribution

 Keys generated using quantum mechanics, not mathematics.
-Any interception physically alters the quantum state — eavesdropping is detectable the instant it occurs.
+Any interception physically alters the quantum state: Eavesdropping is detectable the instant it occurs.
 Security is guaranteed by physics, not by computational assumptions a future machine might invalidate.

 02